kaharez/lawcodes/2-civil-code/book-5-obligations-and-contracts/chapter-07-specific-contracts/article-01-sale.md

 7. The seller warrants against hidden defects that render the thing unfit for its intended use or materially diminish its value.
 The buyer may, at their option, rescind the sale or claim a reduction in price.

 8. The warranty against hidden defects does not apply where:
-    a. the buyer knew or ought to have known of the defect;
+    (a) the buyer knew or ought to have known of the defect;
-    b. the defect was apparent upon reasonable inspection;
+    (b) the defect was apparent upon reasonable inspection;
-    c. the seller expressly excluded warranty with the buyer's informed consent.
+    (c) the seller expressly excluded warranty with the buyer's informed consent.

 9. Claims for breach of warranty must be brought within a reasonable time after discovery of the eviction or defect, and in any event within two years of delivery.